sschadt/python-challenge/README.md

 For the PyPoll challenge, I wrote this as if there could be more than one .csv file in the supplied directory.

-For the PyParagraph challenge, the order of the summary table is slightly different the what the example shows in the instructions, but since I decided to use a dictionary specific to sentences, and one specific to word, I grouped them as such.
+For the PyParagraph challenge, the order of the summary table is slightly different the what the example shows in the instructions, but since I decided to use two separate dictionaries for this table (one specific to sentences and another specific to words), I grouped them as such.

 Thanks for reading!